 Identifier: I-578/RG 25

 Overview This record group is made up of mostly audio and moving images materials, including ¼-inch open audio reels, 16mm film, filmstrips, cassette tapes, VHS tapes, CDs, DVDs, LPs, 3.5 inch floppy disks, and other media, dating from the 1920s up to 2010.
 The films and audio recordings document Hadassah's efforts to publicize themselves to their members and those outside of Hadassah, by raising awareness of their history, fundraising efforts, and projects in United States and Israel, especially the Hadassah Medical Organization and Youth Aliyah projects and programs.
 Hadassah also used recordings to document important proceedings, including departmental and board meetings, Midwinter Conferences, and National Conventions.

 Dates: 1920s-2010; Majority of material found within 1945 - 2010

 Overview This collection contains materials of genealogical research from six different families.
 They include: genealogical information, photographs, birth, death and naturalization records, family sheets listing basic biographical information as well as census records and passenger manifests.

 Identifier: AR 10292 / MF 619

 Overview The following families are mentioned in this collection:

-Overview Contains a typescript in five parts, with handwritten corrections, plus a handwritten supplement, of Bondi's autobiography, which deals with all phases of his life, including his connections with John Brown (1855-1857) and his experiences during the Civil War.
+Overview Collection contains a typescript in five parts, with handwritten corrections, plus a handwritten supplement of Bondi's autobiography covering all phases of his life, including his connections with John Brown (1855-1857), and his experiences during the Civil War.